 Franklin County Public Health staff has the authority to enforce Franklin County Public Health Regulation 106, Ohio Administrative Code 3701-29 and Ohio Revised Code 3718.011 to meet the requirements of the Franklin County NPDES Phase II Permit in the area of Illicit Discharge Detection and Elimination.
 Franklin County Public Health has authority to regulate sewage treatment systems ("STS") under Revised Code Chapter 3718 and Franklin County Public Health Regulation 106, Ohio Administrative Code 3701-29.
-Neither R.C.
-Chapter 3718 nor Regulation 720 use the phrase "illicit discharge," however, the authority to address public health nuisance conditions is covered both by statute and rule.

 When it is alleged or upon discovery that an HSTS is causing a public health nuisance as defined in R.C.
-3718.011 and/or OAC 370-29, then Public Health has the authority to investigate such complaints and allegations.
+3718.011 and/or OAC 3701-29, then Public Health has the authority to investigate such complaints and allegations.
 Sanitarians are responsible for investigating all illicit discharges and sewage nuisances.
 The enforcement process is summarized below:

-• Water Quality Program sanitarians will investigate and issue Notice of Violation(s) if a nuisance condition(s) is verified by observation and/or water testing of effluent as defined in ORC 3718.011 and OAC 3701-29;
+- Water Quality Program sanitarians will investigate and issue Notice of Violation(s) if a nuisance condition(s) is verified by observation and/or water testing of effluent as defined in ORC 3718.011 and OAC 3701-29; - If compliance is not achieved through issuing Notice(s) of Violation, staff sanitarians will provide recommendations to the Board of Health requesting an Order from the Board of Health declaring the existing condition(s) a nuisance and ordering the owner/responsible party to abate such condition(s) which may include repair or alteration of the existing HSTS or installation of a new HSTS or if applicable, connecting to sanitary sewer; - In addition, this Order will also allow staff sanitarians to refer this matter to the Franklin

-- If compliance is not achieved through issuing Notice(s) of Violation, staff sanitarians will provide recommendations to the Board of Health requesting an Order from the Board of Health declaring the existing condition(s) a nuisance and ordering the owner/responsible party to abate such condition(s) which may include repair or alteration of the existing HSTS or installation of a new HSTS or if applicable, connecting to sanitary sewer; - In addition, this Order will also allow staff sanitarians to refer this matter to the Franklin County Prosecuting Attorney or Municipal Law Director for further legal action if compliance is not obtained through this Board of Health Order; - A civil action will be filed in Franklin County Municipal Court, Environmental Division to seek injunctive relief and permanent injunction against the owner and/or responsible party and the real property where a violation is occurring; - The court in which such an action is filed has jurisdiction to grant such relief upon showing evidence that the nuisance condition(s) exist on the real property and the defendant(s) named in the complaint is in violation of Revised Code and/or OAC 3701-29; - Additional motions include contempt for which the penalty can be daily fines and/or jail time for the defendant(s); - Finally, accumulated daily fines can be reduced to a judgment and assessed against the real property.
+County Prosecuting Attorney or Municipal Law Director for further legal action if compliance is not obtained through this Board of Health Order;

+- A civil action will be filed in Franklin County Municipal Court, Environmental Division to seek injunctive relief and permanent injunction against the owner and/or responsible party and the real property where a violation is occurring; - The court in which such an action is filed has jurisdiction to grant such relief upon showing evidence that the nuisance condition(s) exist on the real property and the defendant(s) named in the complaint is in violation of Revised Code and/or OAC 3701-29; - Additional motions include contempt for which the penalty can be daily fines and/or jailtime for the defendant(s); - Finally, accumulated daily fines can be reduced to a judgment and assessed against the real property.
 As a possible last remedy, the Board of Health may also authorize the prosecutor to file foreclosure against the property in order to collect the lien and force a sheriff sale of the property.